 The San Diego metropolitan area is considered one of the best places in the nation to be a companion animal due to widespread public support for animal issues.
-The long-term commitment of the City of San Diego and other client cities has supported DAS in some notable achievements over the past ten years.
+The long-term commitment of the City of San Diego and other client cities has supported DAS in some notable achievements over the past fifteen years:

-- Enhanced veterinary care is now provided for shelter animals.
+• Enhanced veterinary care is now provided for shelter animals.
 In Fiscal Year 1998 there was no full-time veterinary staff.
-Currently there are three full-time veterinarians and nine full-time Registered Veterinary Technicians on staff, as well as new diagnostic equipment and improved medical facilities. - The Dangerous Dog Task Force was established in response to an increase in repeat offenders and substantial injuries.
-The Department's landmark administrative hearing process for the regulation of dangerous dogs has helped achieve a 10% reduction in dog-bite incidents since 1998.
-Every one of the Department's hearing processes and decisions has been upheld by the Courts. - As a result of greater collaboration with local law enforcement agencies and prosecutors, there have been a number of well-publicized animal cruelty seizures and convictions, including the biggest cockfighting bust in U.S. history. - DAS has received national recognition and commendations for its expertise in disaster preparedness and response. - In 2007, Dog Fancy magazine chose San Diego as the most dog friendly city in the country, due in part to its "cutting-edge shelters."
+Currently there is a full-time veterinarian and nine full-time Registered Veterinary Technicians on staff, as well as new diagnostic equipment and improved medical facilities.

+- The Spirit Fund, a trust account independent of the Department's annual budget that is solely funded by private donations, was established to provide extra or extended care to those medical cases that are in need of specialized veterinary care.
+The use of specialists has significantly improved the level of veterinary care provided to the animals admitted to the shelter and has directly helped the Department towards its goal of reducing the euthanasia of treatable animals. - Animal Control officers now receive superior training through the establishment of a regional Animal Law Enforcement Academy. - The Dangerous Dog Task Force was established in response to an increase in repeat offenders and substantial injuries.
+The Department's landmark administrative hearing process for the regulation of dangerous dogs has helped achieve a 10% reduction in dogbite incidents since 1998.
+Every one of the Department's hearing process and decisions has been upheld by the Courts. - As a result of greater collaboration with local law enforcement agencies and prosecutors, there have been a number of well-publicized animal cruelty seizures and convictions, including the biggest cockfighting bust in U.S. history. - In October 2011, DAS prevailed in a felony animal cruelty case where the defendant had beaten his girlfriend's three dogs to death.
+The suspect was sentenced to five years in prison. - DAS conducted an investigation into two dogs that attacked a 75-year-old San Diego resident in her own backyard in June 2011.
+The victim died on Christmas Eve of 2011 as a result of her injuries.
+Two defendants were convicted of involuntary manslaughter and sentenced to four years in prison. - DAS has received national recognition and commendations for its expertise in disaster preparedness and response. - In 2007, Dog Fancy magazine chose San Diego as the most dog friendly city in the country, due in part to its "cutting-edge shelters."